An application to defer payment of LBTT should be made by completing the Revenue Scotland Deferral Application Form.

 Where an application for deferral is approved, a buyer is still required to make a return to Revenue Scotland.
 A further return will be required when the amount deferred becomes due and payable.

 Content of the Application to Defer Payment of Tax

 - the transaction reference number (if return submitted);

 - the certain chargeable consideration;

 - the amount of consideration for which deferment is sought;

 - a reasoned opinion as when this part of the consideration will cease to be contingent or can be ascertained;

 - a calculation of the amount of LBTT due on the total chargeable consideration;

 - a calculation of the LBTT payable in respect of which the application to defer payment refers.
-Please see our Application to Defer Payment Example for guidance on calculating deferred tax);
+(Please see the example below for guidance on calculating deferred tax);

 - the nature of the contingency/uncertain payment(s); and